julienmatuszak/julienmatuszak/README.md

 - Projects TBD :
     - React TS / JAVA Spring / PostGreSQL : We developed an availability tracker during the Sourcery curriculum, based on the great react-calendar-timeline library and associated with Java Spring for the BE.
 The application had full login feature (with security handling), user management, team management, time-off time management and availability time-off display with editing features, and the API with full CRUD features for interaction with BE.
 I'm planning to recreate this app and add more features like scrolling possibility that would allow to switch from a month timeline to a day timeline, etc.
     - Assembly : write a small NASM script that could execute a small CLI for Linux, such as a text editor, or basic mathematical problems such an 2nd degree equation solver, or memory management.
-    - C/CPP/Qt : After learning the basics, I'd like to create a small card game .
+    - C/CPP/Qt : Create a card game with special rules.
+I am pretty fond of "belote", a Southern France card game.
+Rules are pretty close to bridge, with trump/no trump rules and contract valuation assessment.
+I'd like to mix those rules for this unique card game, that I'd fancy calling "Trumps".
     - Python : small everyday scripts whenever it is required by Brilliant's daily challenge.

 <!---